S-07896

 Plain Language

-Disability insurers must ensure their AI tools do not discriminate directly or indirectly against insureds in violation of state or federal law and are fairly and equitably applied in compliance with applicable HHS regulations and guidance.
-This mirrors the parallel non-discrimination obligation on utilization review agents under the Public Health Law.
+Disability insurers must ensure that the AI tool does not discriminate directly or indirectly against insureds in violation of state or federal law, and that it is applied fairly and equitably in accordance with applicable HHS regulations and guidance.
+This Insurance Law parallel mirrors the Public Health Law non-discrimination and fairness requirements.

 Statutory Text